 Your Unique Hardware, Quickly: Custom Branding & Short Lead Times

 There are times when our integrators need a custom OEM look for their systems, and we designed the ML350 in a way that can easily be branded with your colors and logo to create something you’re excited to showcase.
-To make it easy, our design team works with you through our Rapid Branding program to get you a system that looks as good as it performs.
+To make it easy, our design team works with you through our Custom Branding program to get you a system that looks as good as it performs.

 We’re also keenly aware that your application can’t just sit idle because of long lead times.
 Our vertically integrated production allows us to get your systems out the door in 3-5 days.
 And because we’re located in North America and Europe, we can serve you wherever you are.